cleanflight/cleanflight/docs/Controls.md

 </table>

-## Throttle settings and there meaning
+## Throttle settings and there interaction

 MIN_COMMAND -
 With motor stop enabled this is the command sent to the esc's when the throttle is below min_check or disarmed.
 With motor stop disabled, this is the command sent only when the copter is disarmed.
 This must be set well below motors spinning for safty.